itsdotbmp/Undergraduate-Pilot-Training/sortie-1/training.md

 ### Inter-flight Communication

+Normally air assets, such as your training flight, are given a tactical callsign often followed by a number to identify them.
+In this case TALON is the tactical callsign, and ONE lets us know that this is flight number one.
+This number is important when there is more then one TALON flight operating in a given area.

 Inter-flight communication is the name given to all communications between the aircraft that comprimise a flight.
 The flight adopts modified callsigns, removing the tactical callsign and using instead their position within the flight.
 The flight leader as DASH ONE, and wingmen will then be numbered DASH TWO, DASH THREE, and DASH FOUR respectively.

 Most inter-flight communications will take place on a dedicated channel specifically used by the flight.
 By using an unique radio frequency a flight is able to protect the integrety of their transmissions.
 Inter-flight communication uses a simplified form of the ABC radio conventions, this is to assure that the radio frequency is held clear for time critical callouts between members of the flight.